nikkomiu/blog/content/notes/machine-learning/e2e-project/index.md

 ## Check the Assumptions

-It's good practice to list and verify the assumptions that were made so far.
+It is good practice to list and verify the assumptions that were made so far.
 This can help to catch serious issues early on.
 For example, if the downstream system that uses the output of our system assumes that the output is going to convert the prices into categories (e.g., "cheap," "medium," or "expensive") and then use those categories instead of the actual prices,